-"Afternoon shift" means a shift which commences at or after 10 am and before 4pm.
+"Afternoon shift" means a shift which commences at or after 10am and before 4pm.

-"Night Shift" means a shift which commences at or after 4pm and before 6am on the day following.
+"Night shift" means a shift which commences at or after 4pm and before 6am on the day following.

-(iv) Employees whose ordinary working hours include work on a Saturday and/or Sunday, shall be paid for ordinary working hours worked between midnight on Friday and midnight on Saturday at the rate of time and one half and for ordinary hours worked between midnight on Saturday and midnight on Sunday at the rate of time and three quarters.
-These extra rates shall be in substitution for and not cumulative upon the shift premiums prescribed in the preceding subclause (i) of this clause.
+(iv) Employees whose ordinary working hours include work on a Saturday and/or Sunday, will be paid for ordinary working hours worked between midnight on Friday and midnight on Saturday at the rate of time and one half and for ordinary hours worked between midnight on Saturday and midnight on Sunday at the rate of time and three quarters.
+These extra rates will be in substitution for and not cumulative upon the shift premiums prescribed in the preceding subclause (i) of this clause.

-The foregoing paragraph shall apply to employees who work less than 38 hours per week but such employees shall not be entitled to be paid in addition any allowance prescribed by Clause 29, Part-time, Casual and Temporary Employees, in respect of their employment between midnight on Friday and midnight on Sunday.
+The foregoing paragraph will apply to employees who work less than 38 hours per week, but such employees will not be entitled to be paid in addition any allowance prescribed by clause 29, Part-time, Casual and Temporary Employees, in respect of their employment between midnight on Friday and midnight on Sunday.

-- (v) The additional payments prescribed by this clause shall not form part of the employee's ordinary pay for the purposes of this Agreement, except as provided in Clause 30, Annual Leave. - (vi) This clause shall not apply to Nurse/Midwife Managers classified Grade 4 or above.
+- (v) The additional payments prescribed by this clause will not form part of the employee's ordinary pay for the purposes of this award, except as provided in clause 30, Annual Leave. - (vi) This clause will not apply to Nurse/Midwife Managers classified Grade 4 or above.